AhmedTammam/cloudinn/README.md

 ## CloudInn

-CloudInn is project management software that focuses on the Kanban methodology.
+CloudInn is project management software that focuses on searching for Star Wars Legend characters.

 ## Guides